 Patent filing or patent registration is the first step an inventor takes to protect his/her invention from being misused.
 Any individual or company that wishes to protect an invention should file a patent protection application.
 In this way, the patent can protect the new product or a new method.

 After you have completed the outline of a patent application and verified that it accurately represents your invention, it’s time to file your application at the appropriate Patent Office.
 While it is best to complete the process quickly, you also need to be thorough.

 Most importantly, it is wise to have an intellectual property expert provider like PatentPC attorneys’ to maximize your application chances of patent issue.
-Below, we’ll be discussing the different types of patents, benefits, and the steps to complete the filing process with the Federal Government application-USPTO.
+Below, we’ll be discussing the different types of patents, benefits, and the steps to complete the filing process with the United States Patent and Trademark Office (USPTO).

 Benefits of Filing a Patent

 Filing a patent has many benefits.
-First, it protects you from infringement.
+First, it protects your invention from infringement.
 After registration, your patent is valid for up to 20 years.
 This helps you to build your brand and protect your product from potential competitors.
 The following are some of the benefits for filing a patent:

 Benefit #1: Ownership

 A patent grants you ownership rights to innovation for a specified period.
 A patent granted for 20 years would, for example, give you complete ownership of your product during the period of time from the date you filed your patent application.
 This allows you to block others from using, making, or selling your product.

 Benefit #2: Foster Business Growth

 Patents are a way for businesses to grow, as they help increase the value and quality of your products.
 If you’re an aspiring entrepreneur and have a patent product, raising capital from investors will be much easier.
 Moreover, you can also increase their market share due to their monopoly position.